How to Get Rid of Ants

 - Chemical ant killers.
 Open the top of the ant mound and apply an ant-killer pesticide (granules, dust/powder or liquid form), following label instructions.
 Some treatments work like bait and kill ants slowly, as they carry it back into the nest.
 Other chemicals kill ants on contact, which means you may not get the queen.
 In this case, the nest may eventually disappear, but a smaller nest may develop nearby.
 Treat this second nest and monitor the area for further ant activity.

 Large black ants (1/4" to 1/2" long) are likely carpenter ants, which nest in wood and can seriously damage your home.
 If you're seeing carpenter ants indoors on a regular basis, call a pest control expert.
 One or two carpenter ants indoors signal that they're living near your home and have found a way in.
-The nest could be in a deck, a tree trunk, a wood pile, a damp soffet or an outside wall under a leaky faucet.
+The nest could be in a deck, a tree trunk, a woodpile, a damp soffit or an outside wall under a leaky faucet.